mkumar73/beckernick.github.io/_posts/2017-08-06-sigmoid-derivative-neural-network.md

 excerpt: "Neural Networks, Hidden Layers, Backpropagation, TensorFlow"
 ---

 Though many state of the art results from neural networks use linear rectifiers as activation functions, the sigmoid is the bread and butter activation function.
 To really understand a network, it's important to know where each component comes from.
 The computationally efficient derivative of the sigmoid function is one of the less obvious components.
-Though it's usually take care of under the hood in the higher level libraries like Tensorflow and others, it's worth taking the time to understand where it comes from.
+Though it's usually taken care of under the hood in the higher level libraries like Tensorflow and others, it's worth taking the time to understand where it comes from.

 The sigmoid function, $$S(x) = \frac{1}{1+e^{-x}}$$ is a special case of the more general [logistic function](https://en.wikipedia.org/wiki/Logistic_function), and it essentially squashes input to be between zero and one.
-Its derivative has advantageous properties, which partially explains it's widespread use as an activation function in neural networks.
+Its derivative has advantageous properties, which partially explains its widespread use as an activation function in neural networks.

 But it's not obvious from looking at the function how the derivative arises.
 In this post, I'll walk through each step of the derivation and discuss why people use $$\frac{d}{dx}S(x) = S(x)(1 - S(x))$$ instead of any other version.

 ## Derivation

-Enough writing, time for the math.
+Enough writing.
+Time for the math.
 Let's begin by defining the sigmoid function, $$S(x)$$

 $$Sigmoid(x) = \large \frac{1}{1+e^{-x}}$$